nikolakupresanin/Pasta-Bar/README.md

 # Pasta Bar
-Pasta Bar Web Page  -  Page was made with Html, Scss, Boostrap and JQuery.
-It is responsive for all devices
+Pasta Bar Web Page  -  Page is made with Html 5, Scss, Boostrap3 and JQuery.
+It is responsive for all devices.